 Get Healthy Tips Sent to Your Phone!

 Mia has been running since sixth grade and has improved with every stride.
-After having to drop out of nationals due to hip pain, she bounced back to have an undefeated junior cross-country season in 2020.
-Not to mention, she also won the Pennsylvania Interscholastic Athletic Association (PIAA) Class 3A championship in Hershey for the second year in a row, finishing with a time of 18:28.
+After having to drop out of nationals due to hip pain, she bounced back to have an undefeated junior cross country season in 2020.
+She also won the Pennsylvania Interscholastic Athletic Association (PIAA) Class 3A championship in Hershey for the second year in a row, finishing with a time of 18:28.

 Treating Unbearable Hip Pain